-Donna is Associate Teaching Professor & Programme Leader for Textiles & Surface Design & Fashion at University of Bolton, teaching design processes and printed textiles for contemporary craft and commercial practices.
-She is co-chair of Northwest Craft Network.
+Donna is Associate Teaching Professor & Programme Leader for Textiles & Surface Design & Fashion at Bolton School of Arts & Creative Technologies, University of Bolton.
+She teaches design processes and printed textiles for contemporary craft and commercial practices.
+She is also cochair of Northwest Craft Network.